 Gulet cruise: all you need to know about family sailing holidays in Turkey

 Imagine waking up to the soothing roll of the Mediterranean sea and the lapping of water against a teak hull.
 Your vessel is underway and you are heading to one of Turkey’s lesser known coves to dive into the impossibly clear water and while away a few hours on a white sandy beach.
-OK, so maybe the kids would have woken you up before the call of the sea, but after that first refreshing Turkish coffee on deck the rest of this day dream could be a reality during a gulet cruise.
+OK, so maybe the kids would have woken you up before the call of the sea.
+But after that first refreshing Turkish coffee on deck the rest of this day dream could be a reality during a family gulet cruise in Turkey.

 *Advertisement feature/contains affiliate links*